 - Leave the skin on or peel them - though I prefer to leave the skin on for more goodness and texture.

 - If you can, leave this salad for an hour so the flavors really mingle.
 If you don't have the time it's still great eaten right away!

 - Use any potatoes you have, but avoid floury ones that will fall apart (like Russet): I use baby new potatoes, but you can chop larger potatoes into bite-size chunks.

 - Use fresh or dried oregano.
-If using fresh, use 1 tbsp fresh chopped oregano or 1/2 tsp dried.
+If using fresh, use 1 tablespoon fresh chopped oregano or ½ teaspoon dried.

 - If you don't have apple cider vinegar, try red wine vinegar.

 - Use your favorite type of olives.
 Kalamata are typically Greek, but you can also use black, green or a mixture.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.

 This salad is easy and delicious.
 I did a quick pickle on the red onion because I had the time.
 Also increased the olive oil as I felt the oil-vinegar ratio was a bit off.
 My husband and I loved this salad and I will be adding it to my faves.
 I am happy to have discovered this website and will be checking it out regularly.

 This recipe is so easy and has so much flavor!
 Perfect for summer BBQs and parties.
 I will be making this again!